For more information about The Arts & Sciences Exposition, please contact its organizer:

 Early in the spring semester, Arts and Sciences faculty are asked to invite students to the Expo who they mentored on a substantial project during the current academic year and whose performance on the project was meritorious.
 Honors projects, student research projects, independent studies, and course projects are all welcome.

 Participants summarize their work on 30-inch by 40-inch posters and display the posters at the Exposition.
 Presentation formats other than posters, but similar to posters, are also welcome.
 For example, Expositions have often featured paintings and drawings and some projects have been presented on computers.

-The projects in the Expo reflect not only the outstanding work of our Arts & Sciences students, but also the superb mentoring of our Arts and Sciences faculty.
+The projects in the Expo reflect not only the outstanding work of our students, but also the superb mentoring of our Arts and Sciences faculty.
 The faculty mentors provide the frameworks within which the students excel and they champion their students' efforts by inviting the students to the Exposition.

 The first Arts & Sciences Exposition was held in 2005 in the atrium of the Quick Center for the Arts.
 Since then, the Expo has grown each year with more participants and more visitors.
 In 2007, the Exposition moved to the more spacious Doyle Hall Trustees Room.
 By 2010, even the Trustees Room had become crowded, so in 2011 the venue was expanded to include both the Trustees Room and the adjacent Dining Room.

-The contributions of the following individuals and groups have been essential to the success of the Expo:
+The support of the following individuals and groups have been essential to the success of the Expo:

 Application forms, procedures and additional information